DionKill/ps4-linux-tutorial/README.md

 ### Choosing a method of installation
 Now the fun part, copying the files to wherever you want to install your distro.
+There are three routes:
+1. The internal drive,
-There are three routes: one is the internal drive, then one that might work if you have an expensive (more than 15$ or € or $ or whatever) "USB to SATA" adapter, and one that works on every adapter and USB device (even pendrives).
+2. One that might work if you have an expensive (more than 15$ or € or $ or whatever) "USB to SATA" adapter
+3. One that works on every adapter and USB device (even pendrives), **which I recommend for external installation**, as it works even with OS packages bigger than 4GiB.

 ### Internal HDD installation
 > [!CAUTION]